 The Trust ordinarily pays distributions from its cash from operations available for distribution (excluding borrowings, unrealised gains and losses and certain non-cash and capital items).

-From November 2021 through January 2024, whilst the Trust was providing the major tenant with its rent-free incentive, this operating cashflow was lower than prior periods.
+From November 2021 through January 2024, whilst the Trust was providing the major tenant, Energy Queensland Limited, with the rent-free incentive under the new lease, the operating cashflow was lower than prior periods.